America Chavez: Critical response

 Gavia Baker-Whitelaw of The Daily Dot ranked America Chavez 4th in their "Top 12 LGBTQ superheroes in DC and Marvel comics" list and stated that the character gained a "cult following" after her reappearance in New Avengers, asserting, "She's a super-strong badass with the ability to fly and travel to other dimensions—not to mention she has one of the most cosplay-able costumes in the Marvel universe."
 Baker-Whitelaw also ranked her 10th in their "Top 33 Female Superheroes Of All Time" list.
 Cameron Glover of The Mary Sue called America Chavez a "fan favorite," while Michele Kirichanskaya ranked her 6th in their list of "8 Young, New Heroes the Marvel Cinematic Universe Should Focus on Next."
 Kirichanskaya highlighted Chavez as a symbol of crucial representation in comics, noting the significant support for her character and praising Gabby Rivera as the acclaimed author who created her solo series.

-Additionally, Chavez has been highly ranked across multiple lists from Screen Rant and Comic Book Resources, including top spots for Latinx and teen Marvel heroes, and is featured prominently among powerful and well-written characters in the Marvel universe.
+Additionally, Chavez has been highly ranked across multiple lists from Screen Rant and Comic Book Resources, including lists for Latinx and teen Marvel heroes, as well as lists of powerful and well-written Marvel characters.